Putting Thompson's Performance in Perspective

 As Bevell mentioned, one noticeable issue in the Seattle game was Thompson's penchant for holding the ball in the pocket instead of letting it rip.

-The ability to throw quickly is maybe the thing that Tua Tagovailoa does best when he and the offense are operating at peak efficiency.
+Tua Tagovailoa's ability to throw quickly is perhaps what he does best when he and the offense are operating at peak efficiency.

 "There's a few opportunities that he had a chance to let it rip and he'll be the first one to tell you.
 He's hard on himself and he'll be the first one to tell you that he should let some of them go."

-In the big picture, Bevell said Thompson should be judged from the totality of his work and not just the disappointing performance at Seattle when it comes to giving him another start.
+In the big picture, Bevell said Thompson should be judged on the totality of his work and not just on his disappointing performance at Seattle when it comes to giving him another start.

 "I think you take in the full body of work," Bevell said.
 "We've had Skylar since day one.
 I think you guys can remember back to the young rookie that started in a playoff game and did really well for himself in that game, which was a hostile environment, some tough atmospheres.
 He's been through a great battle here in training camp with Mike White and those two really went at it and he competed hard.